cometbft/knowledge-base/protocols/abci/addressing-1174.md

 ### ABCI 1.0 (and 2.0) Specification

-The [ABCI 1.0 specification][abci-spec] imposes a set of new requirements on the application so that its implementation of `PrepareProposal` and `ProcessProposal` does not compromise _termination_ of consensus, given the current CometBFT consensus algorithm
-(called Tendermint, and described in the [arXiv paper][arxiv]).
+The [ABCI 1.0 specification][abci-spec] imposes a set of new requirements on the application so that its implementation of `PrepareProposal` and `ProcessProposal` does not compromise consensus _termination_, given the current consensus algorithm implemented in CometBFT (called Tendermint, and described in the [arXiv paper][arxiv]).
 In contrast to $valid(v, s)$, which is defined as a mathematical function used for consensus's formal specification, `PrepareProposal` and `ProcessProposal` are understood as _software functions_ (namely, Go function callbacks) in CometBFT.
 We reproduce here the requirements in the ABCI 1.0 (and 2.0) specification that are relevant for this discussion.